TheDreamLabUK/logseqSpringThing/docs/server/models.md

 The server defines two main structures for managing UI-related settings:

-1.  **`UserSettings`** (from [`src/models/user_settings.rs`](../../src/models/user_settings.rs)): This structure is user-specific and primarily stores a user's `pubkey`, their personalized `UISettings`, and the `last_modified` timestamp.
+1.  **`UserSettings`** (from [`src/models/user_settings.rs`](../../src/models/user_settings.rs)): This structure is user-specific and primarily stores a user's `pubkey` and their personalized `UISettings` (which itself contains `visualisation`, `system`, and `xr` settings relevant to the client).
 It's used for persisting individual user preferences.

     ```rust
-    // From src/models/user_settings.rs
+    // In src/models/user_settings.rs
     #[derive(Debug, Clone, Serialize, Deserialize)]
     pub struct UserSettings {
         pub pubkey: String,
-        pub settings: UISettings,
+        pub settings: UISettings, // The actual client-facing settings structure
         pub last_modified: i64, // Unix timestamp
     }
     ```

-2.  **`UISettings`** (from [`src/models/ui_settings.rs`](../../src/models/ui_settings.rs)): This structure represents the actual set of UI configurations that are sent to the client.
+2.  **`UISettings`** (from [`src/models/ui_settings.rs`](../../src/models/ui_settings.rs)): This structure represents the actual set of UI configurations that are sent to the client (serialized as camelCase JSON).
 It's derived from the global `AppFullSettings` for public/default views or from a specific user's `UserSettings`.

     ```rust
-    // From src/models/ui_settings.rs
+    // In src/models/ui_settings.rs
     #[derive(Debug, Clone, Serialize, Deserialize, Default)]
     #[serde(rename_all = "camelCase")]
     pub struct UISettings {
-        pub visualisation: VisualisationSettings, // from config/mod.rs
+        pub visualisation: VisualisationSettings, // Sourced from AppFullSettings.visualisation
-        pub system: UISystemSettings,
+        pub system: UISystemSettings,             // Contains client-relevant parts of AppFullSettings.system
-        pub xr: XRSettings, // from config/mod.rs
+        pub xr: XRSettings,                       // Sourced from AppFullSettings.xr
+        // Note: AuthSettings from AppFullSettings are used server-side; client gets tokens/features.
+        // AI service configurations (like API keys) are NOT part of UISettings.
+        // Client interacts with AI services via API endpoints; server uses ProtectedSettings for keys.
     }

     #[derive(Debug, Clone, Serialize, Deserialize, Default)]
     #[serde(rename_all = "camelCase")]
     pub struct UISystemSettings {
+        // Contains only the client-relevant parts of ServerSystemConfigFromFile
-        pub websocket: ClientWebSocketSettings, // from config/mod.rs
+        pub websocket: ClientWebSocketSettings, // Derived from ServerFullWebSocketSettings
-        pub debug: DebugSettings, // from config/mod.rs
+        pub debug: DebugSettings,               // Client-safe debug flags
+        // persistSettings and customBackendUrl are client-side settings,
+        // but their server-side counterparts might influence these.
     }
     ```
-    -   `LayoutConfig` and `ThemeConfig` are not present as distinct top-level structures within `UISettings`.
-Theme-related aspects are typically part of `VisualisationSettings` (e.g., `backgroundColor`, `baseColor`) and layout aspects are managed client-side or implicitly through physics and camera settings.
+    -   **Clarification**: `LayoutConfig` and `ThemeConfig` are not distinct top-level structures within `UISettings`.
+        -   Theme-related aspects (colors, styles) are primarily part of `VisualisationSettings` (e.g., `visualisation.rendering.backgroundColor`, `visualisation.nodes.baseColor`).
+        -   Layout aspects are generally managed client-side or are an emergent property of the physics simulation and camera settings.
-    -   AI settings are not directly part of `UISettings`.
-The client interacts with AI services via dedicated API endpoints, and AI service configurations (like API keys, models) are managed in the server's `AppFullSettings` and `ProtectedSettings`.
-Refer to [`src/config/mod.rs`](../../src/config/mod.rs) for detailed AI settings structures like `RagFlowSettings`, `PerplexitySettings`, etc.
+    -   **AI Settings**: AI service configurations (API keys, model choices, endpoints) are **not** part of `UISettings` sent to the client.
+The client interacts with AI services via dedicated API endpoints.
+The server manages AI API keys and configurations within `AppFullSettings` (for general AI behavior) and `ProtectedSettings` (for sensitive keys, often user-specific).

 ### Persistence
 -   **User-Specific Settings (`UserSettings`)**: Saved to individual YAML files (e.g., `/app/user_settings/<pubkey>.yaml`).